Guide: Campaign Communication Template Pack

 What we are moving forward with: [Describe 1 to 3 ideas that are advancing, what they are, and what happens next.
 Be specific about who owns it and what the next step is.]

-What we are keeping for later: [Describe ideas that have merit but will not be acted on right now, and why.
-Not the right time because is a real answer.
-People respect it.]
+What we are saving for later: [Describe ideas that have merit but will not be acted on right now, and why.
+"It is not the right time" is a real answer.
+People will respect it.]

 [Your name]